katesully/2800-202310-DTC08/README.md

 5. A roadmap will appear before your eyes with step-by-step instructions on how to complete what you asked for instructions for.

 * Users can save roadmaps
+1. After receiving a roadmap reply from the chatGPT API, There is a bookmark icon.
+Click it!
+2. You will get a message saying your roadmap has been saved.
+3. Verify that your roadmap has been saved by navigating to "My Maps" (the middle icon on the bottom nav bar).

+* Users can check off steps they have completed of roadmaps

 * Users can change their language preferences
-* Users can check off steps they have completed of roadmaps
 * Users can share roadmaps to others using the app

 ## 4. Technologies and Resources Used